iterative/dvc.org/content/docs/user-guide/basic-concepts/workspace.md

 # Workspace

 A data science project consists of data obtained from many different sources.
-Most of the time it needs to convert the the format of this data into a form that is required by the training models and supplying to data science / machine learning workflows.
-Sometimes it needs to be split into multiple files or directories or (as the project structure needs) have different versions for different requirements. e.g. A smaller / simplified version might be required in protoyping for faster feedback and shorter training times.
+Most of the time it needs to convert the format of this data into a form that is required by the training models and supplying to data science / machine learning workflows.
+Sometimes it needs to be split into multiple files or directories or (as the project structure needs) have different versions for different requirements. e.g. A smaller / simplified version might be required in prototyping for faster feedback and shorter training times.

 These activities all involve to change the machine learning / data science project structure in unforeseeable ways and tracking them manually becomes